adidas/docs/python/aws_deployment/python34_amazon_linux_missing_wheels.rst

-python34 for Amazon Linux is Missing It's Wheels
+python34 for Amazon Linux is Missing Its Wheels
 ================================================

 Created: 2017-03-20